yadler97/unbelievable-minecraft-mod/README.md

 - small miner's hut that only generates below y = 0
 - loot chest can contain enchanted book with Smelting

+### Mountain Fortress
+- large fortress that only generates between y = 150 and y = 200
+- populated by pillagers

 ## Enchantments

 ### Smelting